 This class will test your abilities to be responsible.
 I will not send individual reminders to students to take exams, complete study guides, take quizzes, or review lectures.
 If an emergency occurs and you miss a test (emergencies count as accidents requiring hospitalization, death of IMMEDIATE (grandparent, parent, spouse, sibling, child) family member, sickness that requires hospitalization, military deployment, legal (court appointments)), it is possible to make up ONE exam.
 Documentation for all excused absences is REQUIRED.
 I reserve the right to change the format of the make-up test.
 You are 100% responsible for fitting in the course material and meeting deadlines all while maintaining your personal obligations.
 Please plan this course accordingly for your successful completion.

 Instructor Response Time:

 Under most circumstances, student emails will be answered with 72 hours (email may not be checked over the weekends).
-It is unlikely that students will have to wait longer than 24-48 hours for a response.

 Course Description: